-As her garden of 27 years matured, sculptor Jill Nooney gave it an appraising look and decided that in its approaching middle age it could use some good jewelry.
+As her garden matured, sculptor Jill Nooney gave it an appraising look and decided that in its approaching middle age it could use some good jewelry.
 Spread across 20 acres of a former dairy farm in Lee, New Hampshire, Bedrock Gardens, the creation of Jill and her husband, Bob Munger, needed more than plants to create the experience of a fanciful journey.

 A sculpture in the distance draws the eye all the way through this section of the garden.
 Photo by: Pam Penick.

 “Art can do something that plants alone cannot,” she says.
 “It creates a there there.”
 Jill uses sculpture to lead visitors along and devise moments of surprise and delight on the way.

 Dissatisfied with traditional garden-art offerings, Jill began making her own sculptural pieces.
 She didn’t exactly adorn her garden with middle age-appropriate pearl chokers or diamond studs either, choosing instead to create colorful, bold, tongue-in-cheek pieces.
 Repurposing found objects and old farm equipment, Jill’s art features contemporary abstract sculptures as well as humorous human figures, supersized bugs, and garden arches and tuteurs.